.NET Framework For Java Programmers

 It currently lacks support for other platforms.
 Since .NET has beenarchitected by Microsoft, it is less likely to find the open sourcesupport base of free thinking programmers, which was one of the main reasonsof Java's popularity.

 Java has been there for more than five years now, and Java programmershave already survived two waves of downturn.
 First in 1998 when most websites weeded out Applets and second in late 2000, when all the VC fueledDOTCOM hot balloons came down.
 Scott Adams'Dilbert strips at http://www.dilbert.com has a good fill of VC andDOTCOM cartoons.
+All remaining employed Java programmers must have a good handle of .NETarchitecture to continue to remain employable.

 The party is over for DOTCOM, so let's party with DOTNET !!!